apace100/origins-docs/docs/types/power_types/prevent_feature_render.md

 [Power Type](../power_types.md)

-Prevents certain feature renderers (e.g: armor layer, sheep wool layer, or the sub-classes that extends the [`FeatureRender`](https://maven.fabricmc.net/docs/yarn-1.18+build.1/net/minecraft/client/render/entity/feature/FeatureRenderer.html) super-class) from rendering to the entity that has this power.
+Prevents certain feature renderers (e.g: armor layer, sheep wool layer, or sub-classes that extends the [`FeatureRenderer`](https://maven.fabricmc.net/docs/yarn-1.18.1+build.17/net/minecraft/client/render/entity/feature/FeatureRenderer.html) super-class) from rendering to the entity that has this power.

 Type ID: `origins:prevent_feature_render`

 !!! note

-    The sub-classes that extends the `FeatureRender` super-class uses pascal-case for its class name.
-One can convert it to snake-case and remove the `*FeatureRenderer` prefix, which will then be the string value that can be used in the `feature` or `features` fields of the power type.
+    The sub-classes that extends the `FeatureRenderer` super-class uses pascal-case for its class name.
+One can convert it to snake-case and remove the `*FeatureRenderer` suffix, which will then be the string value that can be used in the `feature` or `features` fields of the power type.

     (e.g: `ArmorFeatureRenderer` --> `"armor"`, `HeldItemFeatureRenderer` --> `"held_item"`, etc.)